evnekdev/factsage-compound/README.md

 # factsage-compound

-`factsage-compound` is a Python package for reading, inspecting, and editing FactSage compound database (`.CDB`) files.
+`factsage-compound` is a Python package for reading, inspecting, and editing FactSage Compound Database (`.CDB`) files.

 It parses the fixed-width binary chunk format used by FactSage compound databases and exposes Python objects for: